-Credit transfer is defined in the AQF as follows: Credit transfer is a process that provides students with agreed and consistent credit outcomes for components of a qualification based on identified equivalence in content and learning outcomes between matched qualifications.
+Credit transfer is defined in the Australian Qualification Framework (AQF) as follows: Credit transfer is a process that provides students with agreed and consistent credit outcomes for components of a qualification based on identified equivalence in content and learning outcomes between matched qualifications.

 Recognition of Prior Learning or Credit Transfer can be applied for via the Fairway.
+Assess can be provided prior to commencing your course.